Taujor/Eis/README.md

 ---
 ## Limitations
-- **No Circular References**: Cannot clone or freeze objects with circular references.
-Results in a `CloneError` or `FreezeError`.
-- **No Functions as State**: Functions stored in state will throw a `CloneError` during cloning.
-- **No Symbols or Undefined**: `JSON.parse(JSON.stringify(...))` does not handle `Symbol` or `undefined` values so for consistency non-serializable objects like this are also rejected when using `structuredClone`.
+- **JSON Serializable Objects**: `JSON.parse(JSON.stringify(...))` does not handle non-serializable objects so for consistency non-serializable objects are also rejected when using `structuredClone`.
 - **Performance Overhead**: Deep cloning and freezing can be slow for very large state objects.
 Try to keep them small or even better flat.
 Use multiple local stores instead of a single global store to achieve better performance.
-- **No Built-in State Merging**: Currently no machinery exists to merge one state object into another automatically.
+While still good practice this is now mitigated by setting developer mode to false to disable cloning/freezing in production like so `eis(null, {dev: false})`

 ---
 ## Upcoming Features
-- **Lazy cloning and freezing**: For better performance when manipulating large state objects making manipulating global or complex state performant with eis.
-- **Automatic Merging**: A function by the name of `update` will be added to the API which instead of replacing state like set does will merge the given state into the current state.
 - **Documentation**: A documentation website for eis with tutorials, framework integration examples, and extensive technical documentation so everyone can use eis to its full potential.

----
-## Changelog

-### v1.0.0 (Latest)
-- **New**: Added `_isSerializable` helper for better error handling.
-- **New**: Uses `structuredClone` if available, falls back to JSON methods.
-- **Fix**: `_freeze` now properly handles arrays and already frozen objects.
-- **Improvement**: `_freeze` does not attempt to freeze top-level or nested primitive data types in objects or arrays.
-- **Improvement**: `set` now passes a cloned state to updater functions (no need to spread state into a new object before returning from updater functions).
-- **Improvement**: More descriptive error messages and logging.
-- **Improvement**: Throws errors for invalid objects in `_freeze` and `_clone`.

 ---
 ## Contributing